sunnysideup/silverstripe-dynamic-cache-content/docs/en/INDEX.md

 This is a module that, in theory, should allow you to cache your entire site on a CDN.
 Making it much faster.

-The module then does two things:

-a. retrieves universal data.

-b. retrieves personal (session based) data

-via a ajax graphql call.
-This then puts (a) and (b) into placeholder spots.
+The module then retrieves universal data (menu), and personal data via an ajax graphql call and replaces it with the "cached" content already loaded.

 Here is how it works ...